Skip to main content

 6. Global rollout, multilingual content and change communication

 Several Berlin sessions come from teams currently rolling out an intranet for 100,000-plus employees worldwide.
-They all hit the same walls: role-based visibility, multilingual content, regional variants — from a single widget system.
+They all hit the same walls: role-based visibility, multilingual content, regional variants, all from a single widget system.
 Widget Builder supports role, location and language variants natively: one widget, many audiences, central maintenance.

-The most valuable conversation at the JASP booth is the one you arrive at with your own scenario.
+The most valuable conversation is the one you start with your own scenario.
 Three options, all equally welcome:

 1. You have a specific widget in mind.
 Bring a screenshot of your current dashboard and we’ll sketch the implementation live in Widget Builder.

 3. You just want to browse.
-Also completely fine — we have a live demo setup with 40+ pre-built widgets ready to explore.
+Also completely fine — we’ll have a live demo setup with 40+ pre-built widgets ready to explore.

 Frequently asked questions